cnpryer/huak/dev-resources/planning.md

 ```
 huak toolchain update <tool>           # Update the current toolchain tools
-huak toolchain install <version>       # Install a toolchain via its channel version
+huak toolchain install <channel>       # Install a toolchain via its channel
-huak toolchain uninstall <version>     # Uninstall a toolchain via its channel version
+huak toolchain uninstall <channel>     # Uninstall a toolchain via its channel
-huak toolchain use <version>           # Use a toolchain via its channel version
+huak toolchain use <channel>           # Use a toolchain via its channel
 huak toolchain add <tool>              # Add a tool to the current toolchain
 huak toolchain remove <tool>           # Remove a tool from the current toolchain
 huak toolchain run <tool>              # Run a tool installed to the current toolchain.